The Fraud Triangle – Understanding Fraud Risk

 Key Takeaways:

-• The fraud triangle looks at the psychology behind internal fraud
+• The fraud triangle is a model that considers the psychology behind internal fraud